aristanetworks/avd/ansible_collections/arista/avd/docs/modules/configlet_build_config.rst.md

 ## Synopsis

-Build configuration to publish configlets on Cloudvision.
+Build configuration to publish configlets on CloudVision.

 ## Module-specific Options